JeremieSiller/mlx_leak_tester/README.md

 amount of destroy calls.
 Instead of calling the real mlx-functions it will call a function wich will save all pointers in a list and then calls the real function you actually wanted to call.
-When destroying the image/window it will call a function which will remove the pointer from the list and then calls the real mlx-destroy function.
+When destroying the image/window it will call a function which will remove the pointer from the list and then call the real mlx-destroy function.
-At exit it will loop through the list and prints all pointers that are still left and therefore have not been freed/destroyed.
+At exit it will loop through the list and print all pointers that are still left and therefore have not been freed/destroyed.

 ## MLX